- Our offices across the UK

 For key contact details, please see our Contact us page

-RCPCH Conference and exhibition
+RCPCH Conference and exhibition - online!

 Membership ceremonies and certificates

 We always enjoy welcoming new Fellows and Members of the RCPCH, and their guests, at these special events, which take place throughout the year.

 Following advice from the UK Government, we have cancelled all events, including membership ceremonies..or admissions ceremonies, through August.